xueran1991/CarND-Advanced-Lane-Lines/README.md

 <img src="output_images/color channel and thresholds.png">

-I wrote the image preprocessing and lane detecting code in two python filse: Preprocessing.py and LaneLines.py.
-The Preprocessing.py contains a pipline to get warped binary image from the original image.
+The [Preprocessing.py](Preprocessing.py) contains a pipline to get warped binary image from the original image.

 ## 3. Warp image
 Perspective transformation were needed to calculate the distance or lane curvature because of the perspective phenomenon.
 The transform need 4 pixels' coordinates in the source and destination images.
 I chose them manually form the image with straight lane lines.
 Then I got the images in "birds-eye view".